-If you do not currently watch So You Think You Can Dance, let me give you a few reasons that you need to start.
+If you do not currently watch So You Think You Can Dance, let me give you a few reasons because of which it made it to the TV Studios in the first place.

 1. Not Your Typical Game/Reality/Competition: The show is as much about the choreographers as it is the dancers.
 Both parties are “competing” because they love their craft and they want to excel.
 Wouldn’t it make “American Idol” that much cooler if they only featured songs from up and coming artists sitting right there in the audience?